-One class, which was highly respected and probably feared by all the other classes, was that of the Druids (Modern Irish Draoí).
-These druids were responsible for the melding and protecting of all Celtic society throughout all the lands they lived in.
+One class, which was highly respected and probably feared by all the other classes, was the Druids (Modern Irish Draoí).
+The druids were responsible for the melding and protecting of all Celtic society throughout all the lands they lived in.
 They were the philosophers, the teachers, the healers, the lawgivers, the magic makers, and as such they wielded great power in the Celtic world.

 Cathbad the Druid of Ulster

-Whether it is true or not Cathbad was to remain in the child’s life becoming his chief advisor even after Fachtna died and Conchubhair a child king.
+Whether it is true or not, Cathbad was to remain in the child’s life becoming his chief advisor even after Fachtna died and Conchubhair a child king.
 It is said that no man in the kingdom would speak before Conchubhair and Conchubhair would not speak before Cathbad.

 Many children were sent to Cathbad to be educated in the law, magic, war, etc. One night he said to the children gathered in front of him, “if one of you takes up the chariot tonight then that one will a short but glorious life and he would become the most famous amongst all the children of Erin”.
 As it was, the first to jump to his feet and request this future for himself was Setanta, his own grandson Cú Chulainn.